geoschem/GCHP/docs/source/user-guide/compiling.rst

    -- Generating done
    -- Build files have been written to: /src/build

-This tells you the configuration was successful, and that you are ready to compile.
+This tells you that the configuration was successful, and that you are ready to compile.

 Compile GCHP
 ------------